 This exhibition is now closed, but exhibit co-curator William B. Styple’s book is still available in the Museum Shop.
 This recent exhibit (closed November 10, 2013) explored the work of Irish-American sculptor James E. Kelly (1855-1933).
 In the decades following the American Civil War, more than forty Union Generals visited the New York City studio of Kelly, who was highly respected for his artwork’s historical accuracy.
 While the war heroes sat, the artist conducted in-depth interviews regarding their wartime service, and heard their very personal stories of Fort Sumter, Antietam, Gettysburg, and Appomattox.
-The work resulting from these personal interviews presents a unique perspective on the famous figures and events from the Civil War.
+The work resulting from these personal interviews presented a unique perspective on the famous figures and events from the Civil War.